On an Information and Control Architecture for Future Electric Energy Systems: The Drivers of Change

 \section{The Drivers of Change}

-While the present architecture of the electric energy system has served the electricity industry well over the decades, we anticipate a major paradigm shift in the way electricity gets generated, delivered, and consumed.
-This is drivem by the societal choice of decarbonization which will have two major ramifications on the electricity sector, first, a substantial number of generating units will be replaced by renewable energy resources.
+While the present architecture of the electric energy system has served the electricity industry well over the decades, it can be anticipated that there will be a major paradigm shift in the way electricity gets generated, delivered, and consumed.
+This is driven by the societal choice of decarbonization which will have two major ramifications on the electricity sector, first, a substantial number of conventional generating units will be replaced by renewable energy resources.
 Second, there will be a substantial amount of new load, a prime example being the electrification of transportation \cite{jenkins2021mission,stoddard2021three}.
 When generation becomes uncontrollable, as in the case of renewables, the balance between generation and demand will need to be maintained by incorporating storage to buffer imbalances between the two, and by changes in how demand is managed or controlled.
 The key drivers of changes among different entities are shown in Figure \ref{fig:enablers}.
-Next we elaborate on these key drivers.
+Next, these key drivers are elaborated upon.